Read This First

 Prompt 2: Such ideologies tend to appeal to nearly every personality type.
 Explain why this might be so.

-The section turns on Appeal of Ideologies to Diverse Personality Types, Universal Need for Meaning, and Emotional Resonance.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Appeal of Ideologies to Diverse Personality Types, Universal Need for Meaning, and Emotional Resonance in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Appeal of Ideologies to Diverse Personality Types distinct from Universal Need for Meaning.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Appeal of Ideologies to Diverse Personality Types distinct from Universal Need for Meaning.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Humans are social creatures with a deep-seated desire to belong to a group.
 Ideologies often foster a strong sense of community, offering a shared identity, values, and goals.
 This can be particularly appealing to people who feel isolated or disconnected.